dikhan/terraform-provider-openapi/README.md

 ### Things to know regarding custom terraform providers

-- Terraform expects Third-party providers to be manually installed in the sub-path .terraform.d/plugins in your user's home directory.
+- Terraform expects third party providers to be manually installed in the '.terraform.d/plugins' sub-path in your user's home directory.
 - Terraform expects terraform provider names to follow a specific naming scheme.
 The naming scheme for plugins is terraform-<type>-NAME_vX.Y.Z, where type is either provider or provisioner.

-More information about how terraform discovers third-party terraform providers and naming conventions [here](https://www.terraform.io/docs/extend/how-terraform-works.html#discovery).
+More information about how terraform discovers third party terraform providers and naming conventions [here](https://www.terraform.io/docs/extend/how-terraform-works.html#discovery).

 ### OpenAPI Terraform provider installation

 Installing the OpenAPI Terraform provider can be achieved in various ways, but for the sake of simplicity below are the suggested options:

-### OpenAPI Terraform provider 'manual' installation
+#### OpenAPI Terraform provider 'manual' installation

 - Download most recent release for your architecture (macOS/Linux) from [release](https://github.com/dikhan/terraform-provider-openapi/releases) page.